canquillo09/InfoSec-Glossary/README.md

 Annualized rate of occurrence (ARO) - The probability that aloss will occur in a year’s time.<br></br>
 Backdoor - A backdoor is a tool installed after a compromise to give an attacker easier access to the compromised system around any security mechanisms that are in place.<br></br>
 Banner - A banner is the information that is displayed to a remote user trying to connect to a service.
 This may include version information, system information, or a warning about authorized use.<br></br>
+Banner Grabbing - The process of capturing banner information—such as application type and version— that is transmitted by a remote port when a connection is initiated.<br></br>
 Bastion Host - A special purpose computer on a network where the computer is specifically designed and configured to withstand attacks.<br></br>
 BIND - BIND stands for Berkeley Internet Name Domain and is an implementation of DNS.
 DNS is used for domain name to IP address resolution.<br></br>
 Biometrics - Measurable physical characteristics or personal behavioral traits used to identify, or verify the claimed identity of, an individual.
 Facial images, fingerprints, and handwriting samples are all examples of biometrics.<br></br>